What Travel Taught Me About Body Hair, Pleasure, And Hookup Culture

 It’s OK for men to have body hair; it even enhances their masculinity.

-It’s OK for men to very nonchalantly talk and crack jokes about masturbation — at any time, because “they’re guys”.
+It’s OK for men to very nonchalantly talk and crack jokes about masturbation, at any given time, because “they’re guys”.

 It’s OK for men to experience their sexuality with different people; I might even venture as far to say that it’s encouraged as a part of “becoming a man.”

-Although I do surround myself with a group of people who are working to dismantle all of these dangerous thought patterns and conditions placed on us by society, traveling to new places has shown me that these thought patterns still do exist.
+Although I do surround myself with a group of people who are working to dismantle all of these dangerous thought patterns and conditions placed on us by society, traveling to new places has shown me that these thought patterns still do exist, within myself and the broader culture.
 And they’re very much alive.

-When I biked (parts of) the TransAmerica Trail, I couldn’t bring all my daily luxury items with me.
+When I biked (parts of) the TransAmerica Trail, going from Virginia to California, I couldn’t bring all my daily luxury items with me.
 I needed space for more important things.
-At first, I tried to pack everything that I thought was important to my visual presentation, including my razor.
+At first, I tried to pack everything that I thought was important to my visual presentation, including my disposable razor.

 I had never, at any point in my life, stopped to check in and see if I actually wanted to shave my body hair.
 No one had taught me to reflect on this part of presentation or ponder why, as a culture, we’re so obsessed with females having no hair under their arms or on their legs.
 Everyone had shamed the question, actually.
 I had the mentality that only the “dirty hippies” didn’t shave.